Honors Students and Their Thesis Topics, 2011-12

 ‘I Was Walking Every Inch with Those Kids’: Media Coverage of Black Children in Three Civil Rights Event

-(Advisor: Professor Long)
+(Advisor: Professor Gretchen Long)

 David Mathias